thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 ubuntu              latest              42118e3df429        11 days ago         124.8 MB
 hello-world         latest              c54a2cc56cbb        4 weeks ago         1.848 kB
 ```
+You can see that the images is now on your local host.

-* Step 3 If you run the same “hello world” container again, Docker will use a local copy of the image:
+* Step 3 : If you run the same “hello world” container again, Docker will use a local copy of the image:

 ```{r, engine='bash', count_lines}
 $ docker run ubuntu /bin/echo 'Hello world'